MrAmirRezaie/internetScraper/README.md

    - **Q: How do I change the output folder?**
          - A: Update the `OUTPUT_FOLDER` environment variable in the `.env` file.

+## License
+   - This project is licensed under the MIT License.

+## Contributing
+   - Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes

 ## Contact

    - For questions or feedback, please contact:
    - Name: Mr Amir Rezaie
    - Email: MrAmirRezaie70@gmail.com
    - Github: MrAmirRezaie

-## Contributing
-   - Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes

 ## **Enjoy using the Internet Scraper script! 🚀**